malevitzch/froglang/README.md

 - Add code coverage tests

-- Do something about the function keyword because it's a bit too long

 - Add some more tests (there are large chunks of code that are not tested yet, mostly boolean-related stuff)

 - Remove the outdated TokType which is not used for anything beside token creation